Puffing Billy is a well-preserved heritage railway popular with tourists visiting Melbourne.

 That means, after your journey from Belgrave or Lakeside stations, when you want to get back to the originating stations you can get on to any of the trains returning to Belgrave or Lakeside.

-On busy days, lots of tourists want to get on the same return train, so it is better to line up early.
+Many tourists want to get on the same return train on busy days, so it is better to line up early.

 If you have booked a day tour from the links provided on our website, you don’t have to worry for the tour operator will handle all the hassle of getting your Puffing Billy tickets.
 Jump to the tickets section